American Leaders Made Defeat in Afghanistan Inevitable

 But one does not end a war by retreating in the face of the enemy.
 Yet that’s what we’ve done.
 The die is cast.
 There is no realistic prospect of taking back Kabul, much less the rest of Afghanistan.
 In 2014, when President Obama chose to stop ISIS in its tracks and then later roll back its caliphate, American allies in Iraq still controlled most of the nation.
 The Iraqi Army still existed, as did the Kurdish Peshmerga.
 That is not the case for Afghanistan.
 The government and military is almost entirely gone.

 And so we are left to wait for the consequences to unfold.
 It’s unlikely we’ll face an immediate threat.
 After all, it will take some time for the Taliban to consolidate its hold on the nation and for al Qaeda to fully reconstitute, but the risks will grow.
 Our options to address those risks will continue to narrow.
 And, thanks to the bipartisan failure to lead, al Qaeda has won a long and critical battle against the most powerful nation in the world.
 It’s a victory that doesn’t end the war but instead raises a new question.
 Where will our victorious enemy strike us next?
 This victory did not end the “endless war.”
 Instead it made our enemy more dangerous.
-This victory will motivate it to fight more battles to come, including the battles that will perhaps bring carnage back to It has good reason to believe it will win the battles to come.
+This victory will motivate it to fight more battles to come, including the battles that will perhaps bring carnage back to America.
+It has good reason to believe it will win the battles to come.